Norbyte/ositools/LuaAPIDocs.md

  - Must always returns the same result when given the same argument values
  - Since the function is called very frequently (up to 50,000 calls during a level load), it should execute as quickly as possible

+### GetSkillSet(name)

+Returns a table with the names of skills contained within the specified SkillSet.

+### GetEquipmentSet(name)

+Returns a table with the names of equipment entries contained within the specified EquipmentSet.

 ### ExtraData

 `Ext.ExtraData` is an object containing all entries from `Data.txt`.